jatin2311/Project-06/README.md

 ## About this Project
 - This Project is build by Using Html and CSS .
-- This is a home page of Saas .
+- This is a home page of Monstera .
 - i use most of flexbox in this project and also it's  mobile responsive.

 ---

 ### Learn From This Project
 - i learn about Flex box in this project.
-- i  also learn about z-index & linear gradient.
+- i  also learn about z-index .
-- i also learn about media query and how to create break-points for diffrent screens.
-- i also utilize grid and also learn about it.
+- used position property.

 #### Time-Taken
 - it takes almost 2-3 hours to complete this project.